 Epigenetic clocks are predictors of biological age based on alterations in an individual's DNA methylation profile.
 Methylations – biochemical processes that modify the activity of a DNA segment without changing its sequence – occur naturally and regulate gene expression to control normal growth and development.
 With age, the methylation state of various genes may change.
-These changes are quantifiable and serve as a means to gauge epigenetic age, which often differs from chronological age.
+These changes are quantifiable and gauge epigenetic age, which often differs from chronological age.

 The term "epigenetic clock" is also a collective designation referring to the natural biological mechanisms that drive DNA methylation.
 These innate mechanisms, which play critical roles in an organism's development and maintenance, leave a molecular "footprint" that reflects the biological life history of the organism.
-This overview focuses primarily on predictive epigenetic clocks, with a brief mention of the innate.
+This overview focuses primarily on predictive epigenetic clocks, briefly mentioning the innate.

-Epigenetics is a biological mechanism that regulates gene expression (how and when certain genes are turned on or off).
+Epigenetics is a biological mechanism that regulates gene expression (how and when certain genes turn on or off).
 Diet, lifestyle, and environmental exposures can drive epigenetic changes throughout an individual's lifespan to influence health and disease.
-For example, epigenetic processes are dysregulated in diseases such as cancer and Alzheimer's disease.
+For example, epigenetic processes dysregulate in diseases such as cancer and Alzheimer's disease.
 Scientific evidence suggests that epigenetic changes can be passed from generation to generation.

-Three biochemical processes are thought to drive epigenetic change: DNA methylation, histone modification, and non-coding RNA-associated gene silencing.
+Three biochemical processes drive epigenetic change: DNA methylation, histone modification, and non-coding RNA-associated gene silencing.
 DNA methylation has relevance for predicting biological age via epigenetic clocks.

-DNA methylation occurs naturally when a methyl group – a chemical structure containing three hydrogen atoms and one carbon atom – attaches to one of DNA's four nucleotide bases (adenine [A], cytosine [C], guanine [G], or thymine [T]).
+DNA methylation occurs when a methyl group – a chemical structure containing three hydrogen atoms and one carbon atom – attaches to one of DNA's four nucleotide bases (adenine [A], cytosine [C], guanine [G], or thymine [T]).
+A class of enzymes called methyltransferases facilitates the process of DNA methylation, while another type, the ten-eleven transferases, or TET enzymes, reverses it.
 Methylation creates a biological record of the varied molecular processes that participate in an individual's development, maintenance, and decline.
-A vast array of factors promote methylation, including dietary intake, exercise, stress, smoking, and even social factors, such as maternal-infant interaction, among others.
+Many factors promote methylation, including dietary intake, exercise, stress, smoking, and even social factors, such as maternal-infant interaction.

-The most common DNA methylation process involves the addition of a methyl group to one of the carbon atoms in the cytosine base, forming 5-methylcytosine.
+The most common DNA methylation process involves adding a methyl group to one of the carbon atoms in the cytosine base, forming 5-methylcytosine.
 This addition alters the overall geometry of the DNA strand, ultimately influencing gene expression.
-The majority of 5-methylcytosine is found on areas of the DNA known as CpG islands – short stretches of DNA where the frequency of the cytosine-guanine (CG) sequence is higher than other regions.
-(The "p" in CpG simply reflects the presence of a phosphate group between the two nucleotides.)
+Most 5-methylcytosine is on areas of the DNA known as CpG islands – short stretches of DNA where the frequency of the cytosine-guanine (CG) sequence is higher than in other regions.
+(The "p" in CpG reflects the presence of a phosphate group between the two nucleotides.)
 Methylation of a CpG island in the promoter region of a gene turns off, or "silences," the gene's expression.
 DNA methylation may promote age-related diseases such as cancer.

-Methylation is a dynamic process that is not only reversible, but appears to be under circadian control in some tissues.
-It increases with age, and the rate of change over the lifespan varies among CpGs, averaging 3.2 percent organism-wide and ranging from 7 to 91 percent for certain individual genes.
+Methylation is a dynamic process that is reversible and appears to be under circadian control in some tissues.
+It increases with age, and the rate of change over the lifespan varies among CpGs, averaging 3.2 percent organism-wide and ranging from 7 to 91 percent for specific individual genes.

 Aging comprises the collective physiological, functional, and mental changes that accrue in a biological organism over time.
-It is the primary risk factor for many chronic diseases in humans, including cancer, Alzheimer's disease, and cardiovascular disease.
-Individuals age at different rates, however, a phenomenon observed across sexes, ethnic groups, and races.
-For example, women typically outlive men, despite having higher disease incidence.
-Similarly, Hispanics living in the United States exhibit what is commonly referred to as the "Hispanic paradox," a phenomenon in which their life expectancy is similar to whites, despite having lower income and education levels and reduced access to health care.
-Epigenetic clocks may provide a means of explaining these and other differential aging rates.
+It is the primary risk factor for many human chronic diseases, including cancer, Alzheimer's, and cardiovascular disease.
+However, individuals age at different rates, a phenomenon observed across sexes, ethnic groups, and races.
+For example, women typically outlive men despite having higher disease incidence.
+Similarly, Hispanics living in the United States exhibit the "Hispanic paradox," a phenomenon in which their life expectancy is similar to whites despite having lower income and education levels and reduced access to health care.
+Epigenetic clocks may explain these and other differential aging rates.

-Aging in humans is measured according to three different standards: chronological age, epigenetic age, and biological (sometimes referred to as phenotypic) age.
+Human aging is measured according to chronological age, epigenetic age, and biological (sometimes referred to as phenotypic) age.

-Epigenetic age is based on an individual's DNA methylation profile.
+Epigenetic age reflects an individual's DNA methylation profile.
 An individual's epigenetic age strongly correlates with their chronological age.
 However, some exceptions exist.
 For example, the epigenetic ages of semi-supercentenarians (people who live to be 105 to 109 years old) are markedly younger than their chronological ages.

-An individual's biological age, sometimes referred to as phenotypic age, provides a measure of their physiological and functional state.
-It is a calculation of an individual's risk of disease and death compared to individuals of the same chronological age, based on biochemical measures of inflammation and metabolic and immune function.
+An individual's biological age, sometimes referred to as phenotypic age, measures their physiological and functional state.
+It calculates an individual's risk of disease and death compared to individuals of the same chronological age based on biochemical measures of inflammation and metabolic and immune function.

 Age acceleration is a phenomenon that occurs when an individual's epigenetic age exceeds their chronological age and may be the result of either intrinsic or extrinsic factors.
-Intrinsic factors are largely driven by internal physiological factors such as normal metabolism and genetics.
+Intrinsic factors are primarily driven by internal physiological factors such as normal metabolism and genetics.
 Extrinsic factors are those associated with lifestyle and environmental exposures, such as diet, tobacco use, ultraviolet radiation, and mental illness.
-Markers of accelerated extrinsic aging have been observed in the blood of suicide completers, for example.
+Markers of accelerated extrinsic aging appear in the blood of suicide completers, for example.

-Several variations of DNA methylation-based epigenetic clocks have been identified.
-They are generally categorized according to the type and number of tissues used to formulate the calculation, as well as the type of age measured (e.g., epigenetic versus phenotypic).
+Researchers have identified several variations of DNA methylation-based epigenetic clocks, which vary according to the type and number of tissues used to formulate the calculation and the type of age measured (e.g., epigenetic versus phenotypic).
 Each is named for the scientist who created the clock or for the clock's output.
-The most accurate and robust of these clocks are described here.
+The following section describes the most accurate and robust of these clocks.

-Created by Dr. Gregory Hannum, the Hannum clock is a single-tissue calculator of epigenetic age based on 71 CpGs present in DNA from human blood.
-Although highly accurate in regard to lifespan prediction, the Hannum clock is based on adult blood biomarkers, so it is inappropriate for use in children or against other tissue types.
+Created by Dr. Gregory Hannum, the Hannum clock is a single-tissue calculator of epigenetic age based on 71 CpGs in human blood DNA.
+Although highly accurate regarding lifespan prediction, the Hannum clock is based on adult blood biomarkers, so it is inappropriate for use in children or against other tissue types.

-Use of the Hannum clock also demonstrated that exposure to abuse, financial hardship, or neighborhood disadvantage that occurred around the age of 7.5 years alters methylation patterns, which may influence normal patterns of cellular aging.
+The Hannum clock also demonstrated that exposure to abuse, financial hardship, or neighborhood disadvantage around the age of 7.5 years alters methylation patterns, which may influence normal patterns of cellular aging.